jakep3/Project-4/README.md

 The following is helpful background information for the project.

 * Hydrophones are sensors that detect soundwaves underwater and turn them into an electric signal that can be read and evaluated.
-Hydrophone data for the project is available for use at the OOI Broadband Hydrohone website [1].
+Hydrophone data for the project is available for use at the OOI Broadband Hydrophone website [1].

 * This is the Wenz Curve, which provides expected frequencies and spectrum levels for various sources of noise underwater.
 It can be seen as follows.